Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/README.txt

 Loading and Using the Plugin:
 -----------------------------
-You can load the `filter_metricCombVis` plugin into MeshLab using one of the following methods:
+You can load the MetricCombVis plugin into MeshLab using one of the following methods:

 ### Using the Plugin Info Dialog
 1. Open MeshLab.